wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 **Calibrating dBC noise readings against dBA**

-![alt tag](charts/TrafficSurveyCalibrating.NoiseLevels.dBA.v.dBC.InFlow-17.45-2016-03-07-01.jpg)

 It was noted that the readings from dBC and dBA were not that dissimilar for traffic noise.
 For traffic noise a simple dBC meter can give a genuine indication liable effect.
+The Survey 03 contains some detailed comparison of dBC to dBA levels.

+**Detailed comparison of dBA to dBC readings at the test site**

+![alt tag](charts/TrafficSurveyCalibrating.NoiseLevels.dBA.v.dBC.InFlow-17.45-2016-03-07-01.jpg)

+Various ways were tested to estimate the overall level of noise.
+In this case the dBC is averaged for each of the minutes of the survey.
+This can be calibrated later against the noise LEq meter, so that vehicles can be calibrated directly against health damage.

 **Test site traffic noise levels (dBC) overall and averaged per minute**